 Ms. Hogan also represents clients involved in regulatory investigations and enforcement actions involving the Department of Justice, State Attorneys General, the Consumer Financial Protection Bureau, New York’s Department of Financial Services and other federal and state regulators.
-She is currently representing a leading financial services company in multiple government enforcement actions.

-A respected author and sought-after speaker, Ms. Hogan’s most recent engagements include The Legal Implications of #MeToo at a Debevoise seminar in Hong Kong, The Path to Gender Equality in the Legal Profession at the 2018 IBA Women in the Legal Profession event and The Courage to Say Yes Across Generations at the National Association of Women Lawyers’ 13th General Counsel Institute.
-She was also featured in a 2013 documentary on the New York Times website, “Great Expectations for Female Lawyers”, a follow-up from a 2001 New York Times Magazine article in which 21 women lawyers at Debevoise were profiled and interviewed about the career prospects for women in law firms.
+A respected author and sought-after speaker, Ms. Hogan featured in 2019 at New York University’s Program on Corporate Compliance and Enforcement, Practical Law Institute’s Hot Issues in Executive Compensation, New York City Bar Association’s panel on “New Strategies for Conducting Sexual Harassment Investigations and Litigation” and the National Association of Women Lawyers’ Annual Conference.
+She was also featured in a 2013 documentary on the New York Times website, “Great Expectations for Female Lawyers,” a follow-up from a 2001 New York Times Magazine article in which 21 women lawyers at Debevoise were profiled and interviewed about the career prospects for women in law firms.

-Ms. Hogan received her A.B. cum laude, from Princeton University in 1985, and her J.D., with high honors, from Rutgers University in 1990, where she was a member of the Order of the Coif and the articles editor for the Women’s Rights Law Reporter.
+Ms. Hogan received her A.B. cum laude from Princeton University in 1985, and her J.D., with high honors, from Rutgers University in 1990, where she was a member of the Order of the Coif and the articles editor for the Women’s Rights Law Reporter.
 She clerked for the Hon.
 Gary S. Stein, Supreme Court of New Jersey (1990–1991).